-Laphroaig was established in 1815 by Johnston brothers, Donald and Alexander and the distillery remained with their family until 1954, when the last of the line died childless, leaving everything to his manager and friend, Bessie Williamson.
+Laphroaig was established in 1815 by the Johnston brothers, Donald and Alexander.
+The distillery remained with their family until 1954, when the last of the line died childless, leaving everything to his manager and friend, Bessie Williamson.

 Bessie was born in Glasgow in 1910 and graduated with an MA from Glasgow University in 1932.
 Intending to seek employment as a teacher, Bessie agreed to take a summer job working at Laphroaig distillery, where she would assist the owner and manager, Ian Hunter.

 The two developed a strong working relationship it seems and when Hunter suffered a stroke in 1938, Bessie came to his aid, becoming head of US distribution in the process.
 By the dawn of World War II, Bessie had taken over as distillery manager and when Ian Hunter died in 1954, he left his controlling share, along with his house and land, to Bessie.

 In 1967 Bessie sold her controlling share to Long John Distillers but stayed on as distillery manager until her retirement in 1972.
-A decade later she passed away in Gartnavel hospital in Glasgow, leaving her beloved Laphroaig as one of the most treasured single malts in the world.
+A decade later, she passed away in Gartnavel hospital in Glasgow, leaving her beloved Laphroaig one of the most treasured single malts globally.

-Today Laphroaig is owned by Japanese giants Suntory with the distillery continuing to produce some of the most characterful whisky in the world.
+Today Laphroaig is owned by Japanese giants Suntory.
+It continues to produce some of the most characterful whisky in the world.
 The distillery itself stands in a serene bay, surrounded by a rugged, yet beautiful landscape.
 It is not hard to see why Bessie Williamson came with the intention of working for a few months and ended up staying for 50 years.